cleancode-katas/cleancode-kata-gildedrose/finish/cleancode-kata-gildedrose/README.md

 - Select first if and extract into method updateQualityIgnoringSellIn
 - Select second if and extract into method decrementSellIn
 - Select third if and extract into method adjustQualityForNegativeSellIn

+Activity

+- Invert if conditions from method adjustQualityForNegativeSellIn